 Chicken Coop Assembly

 Most wooden chicken coops come as flat pack kits and are easily assembled with a few screws and bolts.
 Don’t worry as most are generally easier to put together than flat pack furniture and are supplied with clear, easy to follow instructions.
 Before constructing your chicken shed we recommend that it is first treated with 2 coats of wood preservative and an exterior wood oil.
 Alternatively, a garden paint suitable for sheds and other garden structures is a great way to add colour and character to your chicken coop.
 Doing this prior to assembly means that all the edges and difficult to reach areas can be treated prior to construction.
 If well maintained, a flat-pack chicken coop will last significantly longer than an untreated one.

 The best way to prolong the life of your chicken coop is to treat the wood thoroughly, if possible, before construction, with a shed preservative and oil-based shed treatment or other exterior wood oil.

 Are wood preservers and treatments safe for chicken coops and sheds?

 Although wood preservatives are designed to kill mould, algae and wood boring insects, they are perfectly safe for chicken coops and other animal enclosures once fully dry.
-Coating the preservative with an exterior wood oil or decking oil seals in the preservative and provides excellent weatherproofing protection to the coop.
+Coating the preservative with an exterior wood oil for decking.
+This will seal in the preservative and provide excellent weatherproofing protection to the coop.